 Sleuth vs. minware

-If you want to actually get better at planning, quality, and process efficiency with actionable metrics, Sleuth’s first-generation platform is inadequate.
+If you want to get better at planning, quality, and process efficiency with actionable metrics, Sleuth’s first-generation platform is inadequate.

-The problem with first-gen metrics
+The problem with first-gen platforms like Sleuth

 Lagging, unactionable